IamSolomonChika/IamSolomonChika/README.md

 **`Code Specialist and Craftsman`**

-I am a Full-stack Blockchain Developer, Python Programmer, and AI Engineer creating people-oriented projects to solve real-world problems.
+I am a Full-stack Blockchain Developer, Python Programmer, and ML/AI Engineer creating people-oriented projects to solve real-world problems.
 I am dedicated to leveraging blockchain and AI to build solutions that promote financial freedom.

 ---